Your cart is empty

-Heat the olive oil and butter in a large pan over a low heat, add the onion and fry until soft but not coloured.
+Heat the olive oil and butter in a large pan or pot over a low heat, add the onion and fry until soft but not coloured.

-Add the mushrooms and the porcini and cook for 5 minutes, until soft and lightly browned.
+Add the Swiss brown mushrooms and the porcini and cook for 5 minutes, until soft and lightly browned.

-Add the rice and stir to toast the grains (tostatura) for a minute or two, then add one or two ladles of boiling stock.
+Add the rice and stir to toast the grains (tostatura) for a minute or two, then add the wine.
+Stir and simmer until the wine is almost completely evaporated.
+Add one or two ladles of hot stock.

-The cooking time will vary but after about 20 minutes check the rice.
+Keep at a medium simmer while cooking.
+The cooking time will vary but after about 20 minutes test the rice.
 It is done when the grains are tender but still firm (al dente).